INFORMATION REQUIRED BEFORE COMMENCING USE OF THE DENAS/DiaDENS

 Maximum Energy Level

-When electrodes are applied to the skin, the patient experiences pricked pain as from a low electric discharge, which may be accompanied by spontaneous contraction of muscles located near the electrodes.
+When electrodes are applied to the skin, the patient experiences tingling pain as from a low electric discharge, which may be accompanied by spontaneous contraction of muscles located near the electrodes.
 This level is suitable for use when higher pain levels are present, for emergency aid, or when the patient is unconscious.

 Important!
 It should be noted that: